mixuala/colab_utils/README.md

 colab_utils.gcloud.load_from_bucket(zip_filename, bucket, train_dir ):
 ```

+## Archiving to Google Cloud with Hooks and Callbacks
 ### `SaverWithCallback`
 adds a callback to the `tf.train.Saver.save()` method.
 This can be used to archive checkpoint and tensorboard event files to a GCS bucket